Arcapita's novel sharia bankruptcy plan approved

 "I'm happy to confirm the plan," said Judge Sean Lane of the U.S. Bankruptcy Court in Manhattan.
 "This has been a fascinating case for me."

-Under the plan of reorganization, Arcapita will repay its only secured creditor, Standard Chartered Plc (STAN.L), in full.
+Under the plan of reorganization, Arcapita will repay its only secured creditor, Standard Chartered Plc, in full.
 Arcapita will transfer its assets to a new holding company which will dispose of its investments over time, in an attempt to avoid a firesale liquidation.

 The company's unsecured creditors will receive the equity in the new holding company as well as their pro rata share in a sharia-compliant loan.
 General unsecured creditors are expected to receive around 7.7 percent of the $1.9 billion they are owed, according to court documents.